barabanshek/firecracker/sabre/README.md

 sudo -E ./build/sabre/memory_restorator_test
 ```

+For regression, even if all tests pass, one still must run the microbenchmark to A/B-test the changes do not make things slower.

 ## Running the microbenchmark

 The microbenchmark is designed to reproduce *Figure 9* from the paper.
 It runs Sabre over snapshots of different sparsities (over the specified dataset) and in different modes.
 For the best results, use real uVM snapshots as the datasets.